Greater Giving Privacy Notice

 - Identifiers (such as name, contact information including telephone number, email address, or postal address),

-- Information protected against security breaches (such as your name and financial account, username and password),
+- Sensitive Personal Information (such as your name and financial account, gender (if you use a prefix before your name), and username and password),

-- Commercial information (including records of registration activity, products or services purchased, marketing preferences, information provided in any communication with us, including customer service requests, email messages, and call recordings, or information an provided through participation in any blog, community or forum on Greater Giving Event Software)
+- Commercial Information (including records of registration activity, products or services purchased, marketing preferences, information provided in any communication with us, including customer service requests, email messages, and call recordings, or information provided through participation in any blog, community or forum on Greater Giving Event Software)

 - Education information

 How we use your personal information.
 We use your personal information to provide the Services.
-In providing the Services, we may use your personal information to:
+In providing the Services, we may use your personal information for the following business purposes:

 - Create, maintain or provide service for your account